WHO IS SARAH PHILLIPS?

 Sarah specializes in creating new innovative techniques and working on specialty baking recipes for food allergies, sugar-free and special diets – she is currently working on gluten-free recipes - she could not find any suitable baked goods that were not gummy with a bitter aftertaste.

 Sarah found she had to develop new gluten-free mixing methods to be able to provide great texture and flavor in cakes, cookies, brownies, recipes etc; because she discovered that ”the traditional mixing methods used with gluten-free baking just do not work as well in the absence of wheat flour and gluten”.
 Sarah believes that there is room for gluten-free products, which taste and look good, for the everyday mainstream person with celiac disease!
 Her recipes can be further substituted with other allergy-free ingredient replacers, if necessary.
-She hopes to publish a book on the subject.
+Her recipes are posted here on baking911.com (search using the keywords: gluten free).

-Prior to that, she wrote the Healthy Oven Baking Book, Doubleday, 1999, and pioneered low-fat and fat-reduced baked goods with new mixing methods using fruit purees as fat substitutes; she expanded the use of the muffin mix method in reduced fat and low-fat recipes by combining the sugar with the wet ingredients for better aeration of ingredients in the absence of fat..
+Prior to that, she wrote the Healthy Oven Baking Book, Doubleday, 1999, and pioneered low-fat and fat-reduced baked goods with new mixing methods using fruit purees as fat substitutes; she expanded the use of the muffin mix method in reduced fat and low-fat recipes by combining the sugar with the wet ingredients for better aeration of ingredients in the absence of fat.
 Her recipes and product line have appeared in magazines and newspapers with rave reviews.
+Her recipes are posted here on baking911.com (search using the keywords: healthy oven).

 Sarah also solves baking problems from baking911.com and serves as a consultant to industry.
-On her ASK SARAH FORUM, she answers baking questions from over 60,000 (and growing) registered members on her current, three- year-old forum, on a daily basis.
-Before that, she has estimated that she has answered hundreds of thousands of baking questions from home and professional bakers on earlier discussion forums.
+On her FORUM, she answers baking questions from almost 90,000 (and growing) registered members on her current, four- year-old forum, on a daily basis.
+Before that, she has estimated that she has answered hundreds of thousands of baking questions from home and professional bakers on earlier discussion boards on baking911.com.
+Sarah helped establish and was the baking expert for the baking discussion board for ivillage.com in the mid 1990s.

 Sarah's mother was a great baker and cook, who served as an early inspiration and teacher.
 At a young age, Sarah started collecting cookbooks and using recipes from them, plus inventing her own.
 Sarah has augmented her at home experience with numerous classes in baking and cooking at the Culinary Institute of America, the French Culinary Institute and the Institute for Culinary Education, in New York.
 She was granted an honorary PhD in the Humanities from Marymount College, New York, 2000, for her extensive research and contributions to the baking industry.